MasterControlIncPublic/pdf.js/README.md

 You can copy the result (or unzip the mc artifact) into `<site>/services/StaticContent/js/PDFjs/` so that folder contains the `build` and `web` folders.

+### Testing

+The PRs will run automated testing.
+You can do that locally with commands like `gulp ci-test` (and possibly autofix some linting with the `--fix` argument)

 ### Deploying an artifact to Artifactory
 Please make sure you don't have any uncommitted changes as they'd be zipped and deployed in the artifact too.
 Create the following environment variables with your artifactory credentials.
 The password could use your artifactory API key.  `artifactory_username` and `artifactory_password`.
 The following commands will first call `mc-build`.